 - Make sure the images are collected through a mapping plan with proper overlap and sidelap (we recommend using 80% as default, but if you’re experienced with drone mapping, you can also use the percentage that fits your purpose to generate an orthomosaic map).

 You can get more information in the “Capturing data” section.

-You have to come up with a name for your image collection.
-We also recommend you choose any ecosystem categories that fit and can also type in up to 10 tags that you think shows some extinctive features in your collection.
-Also writing a short description of your collection would be highly appreciated.
+You have to come up with a name for your dataset.
+We also recommend you choose any ecosystem categories that fit, and you can include up to 10 tags that you think shows some extinctive features in your dataset.
+Also writing a short description of your dataset would be highly appreciated.
 You could also give credits to your collaborators or drone pilot in case you didn’t capture the data all by yourself.

 Please don’t upload them, but check out the tips above about capturing better data or simply get in touch with us!
 We are more than happy to help you out.

-We haven’t yet found an upper limit at this moment (let us know!).
+We haven’t yet found an upper limit (let us know!).
 But please take into consideration your internet condition, computer battery, etc. If the dataset is huge, it will take some time to upload.
-You can leave the webpage in a tab or leave the computer on over night.
-Otherwise, we wish you a happy uploading!
+You can leave the webpage in a tab or leave the computer on overnight.
+Otherwise, happy uploading!

 Thanks for your enthusiasm!
-We are currently doing beta testing for GeoNadir and will go live with the platform very soon.
-If you click ‘Join GeoNadir’ on our homepage, we’ll let you know when we are ready for share data.
+We are about to commence beta testing for orthomosaic downloading.
+If you click ‘Be First In Line For Beta’ on our pricing page, we’ll let you know when this is available.

-Go to the collection and click the “Raw Image” tab on top.
-Right click, select the “save image as” and save it to the directory you want.
+Go to the dataset and click the “Raw Image” tab on top.
+Right click, select “save image as,” then save it to the directory you want.